Larapraneeth/Larapraneeth/README.md

 <br/>

-<i>Open to internships, research collaborations, and building things that ship.</i>
+<i>🚀 Open to Full-Time and Internship opportunities in Software Engineering, AI Engineering, Machine Learning, Generative AI, and Full-Stack Development.
+Also interested in research collaborations, open-source contributions, and building impactful products with ambitious teams.</i>

 <br/><br/>